kvitajin/UHPC_test/README.md

 equation in a 2D rectangular region, and is intended as a starting point for implementing an OpenMP parallel version.

-The final estimate of the solution is written to a file in a format suitable for display by GRID\_TO\_BMP.
+The final estimate of the solution is written to a file.

 The sequential version of this program needs approximately 18/epsilon iterations to complete.